 - Reducing waste from damage and contamination

 When using different materials and bringing them together in packaging, one of the biggest challenges can be getting them to bond together in the right way.
 Bonding plastic onto other types of plastic is particularly difficult and requires significant experimentation.
-This can be and is one area of qualifying R&D expenditure.
+This can be and is one area of qualifying R&D expenditure in pharmaceutical packaging.

 Patient safety is paramount for pharmaceutical packaging manufacturers.
 Therefore security and anti-counterfeiting is a priority, ensuring that patients get the drugs they need.
 There is a global campaign to fight against fake medicines.